dragonmkww/ZTweaks-Free-Macros/README.md

 # How to Use
 * Download the ```OmegaMacros.exe``` file.
 * To use the macros, open the ```.exe``` file and turn on whichever macro you want.
-* To change the keybinds, click the dropdown menu on the macro you're using and make sure to use the keybinds you have in fort.
+* To change the keybinds, click the bar for the macro you're using and make sure to use the keybinds you have in fort.
 * You can also change the timings of each macro.

 # The Macros